rajuankilla20/spring-docker-k8s/README.md

   - Ingress: Acts as a gatgway for many services instead of having one loadbalancer for each server
     -  Need to change the LoadBalancer to NodePort and created the ingress file which is work as a gateway
 # FeignClient - Used to call rest api instead of using RestTemplate
-#RibbonClient - use for client side load balancing
+# RibbonClient - use for client side load balancing
+# Docker images for these two services
+    - rajuankilla20/currency-conversion:0.0.1-RELEASE
+   - rajuankilla20/currency-exvhange:0.0.1-RELEASE